-An annual public hearing is held at 98 Washington Street, which includes a PowerPoint presentation and time for questions and comments.
-The FY20 public hearing was held on October 8, 2019.
-All persons in attendance received a copy of the PowerPoint Presentation and a survey.
-Written public comment is accepted through October 25, 2019 and is considered during the development of the Draft Community Preservation Plan.
+An annual public hearing is held, which includes a PowerPoint presentation and time for questions and comments.
+The FY24 public hearing was held on October 10, 2023.
+The PowerPoint Presentation is then uploaded to the city website.
+Written public comment is accepted through October 20, 2023 and is considered during the development of the Draft Community Preservation Plan.